 Guiding teachers to start their first online or blended course is a challenge.
 How, and with what shall I start?
 While many starts to focus on different online tools, I think you need to look at the pedagogical aspects.

 With these questions, and as a subject to our ‘pedagogical café’ (a place where staff meet and discuss different themes), I tried to create an ‘online learning hierarchy of needs’.
 It’s still unfinished but I want to share it and hopefully get more inputs.
-It is Maslow’s hierarchy of needs that somehow inspire me.
-In addition, besides my own experience and research I have used frameworks like Garrison’s Community of Inquiry, Gilly Salmon’s Five stage model and John Biggs constructive alignment.
+It is Maslow’s hierarchy of needs (External link)that somehow inspire me.
+In addition, besides my own experience and research I have used frameworks like Garrison’s Community of Inquiry (External link), Gilly Salmon’s Five stage model (External link) and John Biggs constructive alignment (External link).
 The main question was what building blocks do I need to building an online or blended learning course, and in what order?

 So, let’s have a quick overview on the different building blocks (starting from the bottom):